ip2location/logstash-filter-ip2location/README.md

 * **source** field is a required setting that containing the IP address or hostname to get the ip information.
 * **database** field is an optional setting that containing the path to the IP2Location BIN database file.
 * **use_memory_mapped** field is an optional setting that used to allow user to enable the use of memory mapped file.
 Default value is false.
+* **cache_size** this field used to define the size of the cache.
+It is not required and the default value is 10000
+* **target** The name of the container to put all of the ip2location date into. the default value is `ip2location`

 ## Sample Output